Explicit extreme values of the argument of the Riemann zeta-function: Limitations of and deduced from

 for any arithmetic function $f$ that is not identically zero.
 The right hand side exceeds one when $\xi \geq \xi_{0} = 3.022$.
 From this observation, we deduce that the limitation of $\lam_{1}$ for the Montgomery-Odlyzko method is $\lam_{1} \geq 3.022$.
 Similarly, we conclude that the limitation of $\mu_{1}$ for the Montgomery-Odlyzko method is $\mu_{1} \leq 0.508$ by using \cref{LGZMO} with $W = 4.9$.

+\begin{remark} We should mention the difference between our work and Goldston, Trudgian, Turnage-Butterbaugh \cite{GTTT2023}.
+The works \cite{CGG1983}, \cite{GTTT2023} used the inequality $|z w| \leq (|z|^{2} + |w|^{2})/2$ for $w, z \in \CC$, partial summation, and the inequality $|\sin x| \leq |x|$ for $x \in \RR$.
+On the other hand, we avoid using the final inequality and instead derive the result by a direct analysis of the sine function. \end{remark}

-\begin{acknowledgment*} The first author is supported by JSPS KAKENHI Grant Number 24K16907.
+\begin{acknowledgment*} The authors would like to thank Professor Timothy Trudgian for providing us with valuable comments.
+The first author is supported by JSPS KAKENHI Grant Number 24K16907.
 The second author is supported by JSPS KAKENHI Grant Number 25K17245.
 The third author is supported by Grant-in-Aid for JSPS Research fellow Grant Number 24KJ1235. \end{acknowledgment*}